Swiss housing market hot, but will it boil over?

 Evidence that credit quality is deteriorating has also prompted calls for caution from the Organisation for Economic Co-operation and Development and the global Financial Stability Board, which said a pile up of dud mortgages could threaten the stability of the financial system.

-Last month, ratings agency Standard & Poors downgraded its outlook on nine Swiss banks with big mortgage books, among them Basler Kantonalbank and Zuercher Kantonalbank, citing real estate market imbalances.
+Last month, ratings agency Standard & Poors downgraded its outlook on nine Swiss banks with big mortgage books, among them Basler Kantonalbank (BSKP.S) and Zuercher Kantonalbank ZKB.UL, citing real estate market imbalances.

 Responding to these danger signals, FINMA and the government brought new regulations into force from July 1 that incorporate best practice guidelines set out by the Swiss Bankers’ Association, supplementing existing curbs on speculative buying.